KDE/kdeconnect-ios/README.md

   -- Screen resolution
   -- (For Crash feedback) stack trace leading to crash

-- Sending feedback through [KDE Bugzilla] (https://bugs.kde.org/enter_bug.cgi?product=kdeconnect&component=ios-application) lets you manually disclose as much or as little information as you would like, but all information will have to be investigated manually.
+- Sending feedback through [KDE Bugzilla](https://bugs.kde.org/enter_bug.cgi?product=kdeconnect&component=ios-application) lets you manually disclose as much or as little information as you would like, but all information will have to be investigated manually.

 **TestFlight version known behavior and problems:**

 -  iOS is very much designed around foreground interactions.
 Therefore, background “daemon-style” applications don’t really exist under conventional means, so the behavior where KDE Connect iOS is unresponsive in the background is more or less intended.
 There are technically some special categories and "hacky" methods to try to get it to run in the background, but in general, there is no intended/by-design method of keeping a "daemon-style" app running forever in the background.
-For more information, see [this post on the Apple Dev Forums] (https://developers.apple.com/forums/thread/685525).
+For more information, see [this post on the Apple Dev Forums](https://developers.apple.com/forums/thread/685525).

 - Miscellaneous crashes (under investigation).